autocrypt/autocrypt/doc/level1.rst

 To combat spam, phishing, and other types of spoofed messages, many providers authenticate all outgoing messages by adding a DomainKeys Identified Mail (:rfc:`DKIM<6376>`) signature.
-This signature is created over the body of the message, and a configurable set of its headers.
+This signature is created over the body of the message, and a configurable subset of its headers.
 This set typically includes headers like ``From``, ``To``, ``Date`` and ``Subject``, but not ``Autocrypt``.

-Providers can't be expected to include Autocrypt in the set of signed headers any time soon.
+Providers can't be expected to include the ``Autocrypt`` header in the set of signed headers any time soon.
 To benefit from DKIM authentication regardless, a MUA MAY include an additional ``Autocrypt-Auth`` header in the body of an unencrypted message.

 The ``Autocrypt-Auth`` header can only be used in messages with a ``multipart/*`` content-type, and MUST be placed in the MIME header